Coverage for src / mppy / matrix.py: 82%

 350 Creates a Sparse Matrix with CSR.
 Other should always be an array/list

-351 The list is then casted to an np.array and enumerated over to build value, coldInd and rowPtr
+351 The list is then cast to a np.array and enumerated over to build value, coldInd and rowPtr

 352 lists to compress the matrix